davidvwijk/davidvwijk.github.io/_posts/2022-4-15-PackingPuzzle.md

 comments: true
 ---

-In the spring of 2022, I had the privelege of taking the course <a href="https://cse-robotics.engr.tamu.edu/dshell/cs625/"><b>CSCE625: Artificial Intelligence</b></a> at Texas A&M University, taught by Professor Dylan Shell.
+In the spring of 2022, I took the course <a href="https://cse-robotics.engr.tamu.edu/dshell/cs625/"><b>CSCE625: Artificial Intelligence</b></a> at Texas A&M University, taught by Professor Dylan Shell.
 We learned fundamental concepts and techniques of intelligent systems, representation and interpretation of knowledge on a computer, search strategies and control, and we discussed active research areas and applications such as notational systems, natural language understanding, vision systems, planning algorithms, intelligent agents and expert systems.

 As part of the course, we were tasked with addressing the following prompt: